Dexter5000000/Webiste-for-gaming/AI_MUSIC_GENERATION_README.md

 ```

 ✅ **Benefits of using a token:**
-- No "Failed to fetch" errors
+* No "Failed to fetch" errors
-- Faster model loading
+* Faster model loading
-- Higher rate limits
+* Higher rate limits
-- More reliable generations
+* More reliable generations

 ⚠️ **Important:** Never commit `.env.local` to Git (it's already in `.gitignore`)

+### Tokenless Fallback (Automatic)

+If a visitor is using the deployed site and no HuggingFace token is present, the DAW automatically falls back to a fully local model: **Procedural (No API Key)**.

+This produces a royalty-free loop by algorithmically layering:
+* Kick + hat rhythm (unless ambient)
+* Bass sequence (minor pentatonic or major implied by prompt)
+* Melody or evolving pad (ambient detection)
+* Light stereo widening

+It runs entirely in the browser via `OfflineAudioContext` – no network calls, no keys.
+Duration max 60s.
+Ideal for quick inspiration when API access is unavailable.

+You can also explicitly choose the model from the dropdown.
+If a HuggingFace model is selected without a token, we display a notice and auto-fallback.

 ## Features